 - Bradlee Anae, EDGE, Utah

 This is my biggest draft crush at this point.
 Bradlee Anae jumped out on tape over the past month of the season and dominated the Senior Bowl.
 He showed out in the game and has a first round grade from me at the moment.

 - K’Lavon Chaisson, EDGE, LSU

 As a pass rusher, K’Lavon Chaisson is a speed rusher with decent power.
 The thing that bothers me is how bad he is against the run.
-He never keeps contain and does not bring down runners.
+He never keeps contain and will get dragged for extra yardage.

 - Michael Pittman, WR, USC

 Another Senior Bowl standout here.
 He sat out Saturday’s game with an ankle injury, but he balled out in practice.
 Michael Pittman lacks blazing speed, but he can still separate and projects as an excellent possession receiver.

 Prior to an ankle injury, Bryce Hall was playing like a first round pick for Virginia.
 If he can get healthy by the combine, he could work his way back into the first round.